An Extension of the Non-Inferior Set Estimation Algorithm for Many Objectives: Conceptual aspects of multi-objective optimization

-\\ where $\Omega$ is known as the decision space and $\Psi \subset \mathbb{R}^m$ is known as the objective space.
-Figure \ref{fig:moo:espacos_mo} represents the established relation between those two spaces (restricted to two dimensions for visualization purposes).
+In Definition \ref{def:moo:opt_mo}, the set $\Omega\subset \mathbb{R}^n$ is known as the decision space and the set $\Psi \subset \mathbb{R}^m$ is known as the objective space.
+Figure \ref{fig:moo:espacos_mo} represents a relationship between those two spaces (restricted to two dimensions for visualization purposes).
 Each point at the decision space has a correspondent point at the objective space, obtained by evaluating each objective function.
-On the objective space, the two bold lines correspond to the Pareto front, which is the set of all efficient or non-inferior solutions. \end{definition}
+On the objective space, the two bold lines correspond to the Pareto frontier, which is the set of all efficient or non-inferior solutions.

 In the sequence, based on the formalism provide by \citet{Marler2004}, we present some basic definitions to contextualize the multi-objective optimization problem.
 Without loss of generality, the objectives are associated with minimization problems.